 If you’ve been through National Service, volunteer regularly with an organisation or are already out in the corporate world, you probably have been automatically covered by group insurance.

 At the very basic, there could be a payout in the event of death or total permanent disability (TPD), if the insured person has an accident, or incurred other medical expenses.
 The coverage really depends on the plan your employer or organisation has arranged with the insurer.

 But there’s another type of group insurance — in which some organisations or companies allow you to top-up your coverage.

-In insurer Aviva’s case, this is termed as a voluntary scheme — and it allows you to choose the level of protection you need (especially if you need better protection as compared to the basic coverage), and even if you want to insure your dependants as well.
+In insurer Singlife’s case, this is termed as a voluntary scheme — and it allows you to choose the level of protection you need (especially if you need better protection as compared to the basic coverage), and even if you want to insure your dependants as well.
 Your employer won’t be paying for this policy, but you’re able to enjoy the group insurance price (usually lower premiums).

 These voluntary group insurance plans are a good value-for-money option, especially if it’s your first insurance policy.
 Group insurance plans also serve as a good stepping stone to building your robust protection portfolio.